 Author: Ron Graham

 A series of eight lessons from Philippians, developing the elements of Spiritual Wellbeing summarized in the series "I Can!"
 (The lessons are also available as a print-friendly ebook in pdf format.)
 This series is designed for class teaching or a lectureship/workshop programme.
-Touch any title next to an arrow in the list below.
+Tap any title next to an arrow in the list below.

 A United Purpose —Many Christians are go-it-aloners.
 Being deliberately untied instead of united deprives one of the joy of fellowship in common purpose.